 4. Visit a Pumpkin Patch

 Bierwagen’s Pumpkin Patch and Harvest Festival is always a family favorite.
 The Bierwagen Family Farm has been in existence since 1902 and has been family-owned and operated for the last 115 years.
 The pumpkin patch has been going for the last 25 years and has become a favorite of locals and visitors alike.
 Be sure to have some of their homemade cider, take a wagon ride and get yourself a pumpkin.
-Admission is free and the pumpkin patch is open every day in October from 10 a.m.-5 p.m., and you can even take a hay ride tour of the farm every weekend!
+Admission is free and the pumpkin patch is open every day except Mondays in October from 10 a.m.-5 p.m.

 Looking for a place to stay?
 A lodging guide is here.